elliotastern/sternclean/README.md

-`sternclean` seeks to simplify cleaning dataframes as much as possible.
+`sternclean` seeks to simplify cleaning dataframes.

 Multiple cleaning steps can be done in just one function.